LizzyParkerPannell/Untargeted_metabolomics_workflow/content/05_Extracting-formatting-peak-table/02_Metadata.en.md

 {{< figure src="/images/treatments.png" >}}

-Keep these in a file with your `.mzml` data
+Keep these in a folder with all of the individual output folders from MassUp, as well as your R project, R script, and a folder called Tidy_data.
+These should be the only files in this folder aside from possibly an Rhistory file.
+An example of how these should be layed out is shown below.

 [^1]: You can find this at `$$ SampleID:` in the `_HEADER.txt` file of the original `.RAW` folder if you need to